insightmind/MORR/README.md

 ## Wiki
 The [Wiki](https://github.com/insightmind/MORR/wiki) contains instructions on how to install and use this software as well as guides for developers who wish to contribute to and extend the software.

+The wiki also contains a [Quick Start Guide](https://github.com/insightmind/MORR/wiki/Quick-Start-Guide) which only covers the essentials.